What Are AI Budgeting Tools?

 Pricing: Custom (typically $1,000–3,000/month for mid-market)

-Cons: Requires implementation support, not practical for businesses under $2M revenue
+Pros: Extremely powerful for multi-department finance, strong audit trail Cons: Requires implementation support, not practical for businesses under $2M revenue

-8. Anaplan#
+8. Anaplan

 Best for: Enterprise FP&A and connected planning across departments